-Here in this case, the non recording of one phase of the energy meter in the appellant's premises was detected by the respondent during the inspection conducted on 16-03-2016 but the appellant was charged only for 7 months instead of 12 months as per the above Regulation.
 The actual consumption recorded in the meter itself was taken for assessing the unrecorded portion of energy.
-The increase in consumption recorded after the rectification of defects clearly indicates and justifies the respondent's claim that the appellant was undercharged for the period from 09/2015 onwards.
-So, a probable conclusion can be arrived at in this case is that the voltage of 'R' phase was missing from September 2015 onwards as per the downloaded data.
+The increase in consumption recorded after the rectification of defects clearly indicates and justifies the respondent's claim that the appellant was undercharged for the period from 01/2015 onwards.
+So, a probable conclusion can be arrived at in this case is that the voltage of 'R' phase was missing from 01/2015 onwards as per the consumption pattern of the appellant.
 Under the above circumstances the short assessment issued by the respondent is found in order.